We're implementing a new MSW curriculum!!

-The school offers the MSW program on the University of Iowa's main Iowa City campus and at three additional learning centers: Des Moines and Sioux City, Iowa, and the Quad Cities area of Iowa and Illinois.
+We offer the MSW program on the University of Iowa's main Iowa City campus and at two additional learning centers: Des Moines and Sioux City, Iowa.
 In addition, we also offer an Online MSW Program.
 Each learning center provides the required structured sequence of courses and includes opportunities for students to individualize their plans of study.
-The full-time MSW Program is available in Iowa City and Des Moines, with other centers offering part-time options to complete the MSW degree.
 All sites give students access to the resources of a top-tier, nationally competitive research university.
 More information on the learning centers and their respective study options can be found on the Learning Centers pages.

 Our learning goals are expressed as Enduring Understandings—concepts that have lasting value beyond the classroom and are applicable to every aspect of social work practice.